 Some people may wonder if other shellfishes, such as clams and mussels, have a similar nutritional profile.
 These choices also contain a relatively decent source of minerals like zinc and magnesium.
 Oysters, however, still steal the show.
 Feel free, though, to switch it up to prevent consuming the same food day in and out.

 Technology has made it possible to jam dozens of vital minerals and vitamins in a capsule the size of a horsefly.
-This is good news if you’re a picky eater and not particularly fond of any of the foods that increase testosterone.
+This is good news if you’re a picky eater and not particularly fond of any of the foods that boost testosterone levels.

 If you’re selective about what you eat or just prefer convenience in a pill, then we recommend supplementing with Testro-X or the Total Testosterone Stack.
 These products only contain natural and scientifically proven ingredients for raising T levels.

-As long as you stick to foods that increase testosterone and avoid the ones that inhibit T production, then you already won half the battle.
+As long as you stick to foods that raise testosterone naturally and avoid the ones that inhibit T production, then you already won half the battle.